Supporting the International Effort to Reduce Preventable Disease

 One THI initiative is to petition the FDA and USDA to adopt a new definition of protein quality.
 “The language we’re using about protein is leading people in the wrong direction and away from their personal health,” says Dr. David L. Katz, MD, MPH, founder-president of the True Health Initiative (THI) and founding director of Yale University’s Yale-Griffin Prevention Research Center.

-In a recent article on the THI website, Dr. Katz explains that the best foods for people in the United States are whole fruits, whole vegetables, whole grains, beans, lentils, nuts, and seeds.
+In a recent article, "Why Everything About ‘Everything You Know about Nutrition is Wrong’…Is Wrong", on the THI website, Dr. Katz explains that the best foods for people in the United States are whole fruits, whole vegetables, whole grains, beans, lentils, nuts, and seeds.

 “But the idea that the highest quality protein sources are meat, eggs, and dairy is actually discouraging people from shifting in a more plant-based direction and encouraging people to eat more animal foods,” he explains.